ollipekj/gradu_prototyping/README.md

-# gradu_prototyping
-Code for the prototype of a thesis work
+# Code for the prototype of a thesis work

 Currently set up for review purposes only.